andock/build/README.md

 ----------------

-You can mark parts in your .gitignore files with "BEGIN REMOVE ANDOCK-CI" --- END REMOVE ANDOCK-CI. andock-ci will remove that blocks before it will be commited to target repository
+You can mark parts in your .gitignore files with "BEGIN REMOVE ANDOCK-CI" --- END REMOVE ANDOCK-CI. andock will remove that blocks before it will be commited to target repository

         #Sample .gitignore file for a drupal 8 composer project